Five Key Aspects SMEs Should Consider For Their Digital Strategy In The Middle East

-A recent report from Newzoo’s 2017 Global Mobile Market report has further highlighted how the Middle East region leads the way when it comes to digital communications.
+A recent report from Newzoo (Global Mobile Market Report 2017) highlights how the Middle East region leads the way when it comes to digital communications.
 At 80.6%, the UAE has the highest smartphone penetration rate in the world, along with Saudi Arabia which is not far behind at 65.2%.

-The opportunities for SMEs to utilize the growing opportunities that digital platforms and tech-savvy consumers offers are immense.
+The opportunities for SMEs to utilize the growth that digital platforms and tech-savvy consumers can unlock is immense.
 Here are some other key aspects to consider for your digital strategy in this region:

 1. Be aware of the competitive digital landscape.
 Consider having a local website.

 You’d be surprised how many companies in the Middle East don’t create a region-specific website.
 Nothing will frustrate your customers more than not being able to find simple information about you when searching online like basic product details, your location and contact information, opening hours etc. According to a recent Gartner report, only 15% of businesses in the region have an online presence.
 This is quite a low hanging fruit, so make creating a local mobile-responsive website your first port of call when entering a new market.
 Don’t forget to include an Arabic language option for the content on your site too.

 2. Understand your target group’s online search behaviour.
 Local keyword optimization is key.